melles1991/usecuewebsite/_posts/2019-08-01-websites-that-load-instantly.md

 But why would you want all this?
 What is the use of beating the potato gun?
 I am writing this post on a mobile phone with a spotty internet connection.
 A fast website loads here in a few seconds, a slow website takes forever or does not load at all.
 Fast websites are more accesible.
 Google acknowledges this too and [prefers](https://webmasters.googleblog.com/2018/01/using-page-speed-in-mobile-search.html?m=1) to show fast loading websites in its search result.
 Fast websites rank higher.
 It [has been proven](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/) that fast websites have a higher conversion rate as well.
 Fast websites are simply more effective.

 Do you want your website to be more effective and beat the potato gun?
+Make it load instantly.
+Don't know how?
 No problem.
 Just give me a call.